weaversa/cryptol-course/labs/Demos/Sudoku.md

 ## Prerequisites

 Before working through this lab, you'll need
-  * Cryptol to be installed, and
+  * Cryptol to be installed and
   * this module to load successfully.

 You'll also need experience with
-  * loading modules and evaluating functions in the interpreter, and
+  * loading modules and evaluating functions in the interpreter and
   * the `:prove` and `:sat` commands.

 ## Skills You'll Learn